DominikGrodl/CloudKitExtras/README.md

 }
 ```

 CKDecodable is a protocol defining the neccesities to easily encode your types to `CKRecord`s.
-You need to provide the `RecordType`, which is simply a String name of your Record type defined in yout CloudKit dashboard.
+You need to provide the `RecordType`, which is simply a String name of your CKRecord type defined in your CloudKit dashboard.

 *When using the `@CKEncodable` or `@CKCodable` macro, `Fields` enum and `func value(for field: Fields) -> CKRecordValueProtocol?` are generated automatically.*